 Field-hunting tip

-Look in alkaline igneous rocks country — that is the host setting where fabrièsite typically forms.
+Look in alkaline igneous rocks country, the host setting where fabrièsite typically forms.
 If you start seeing quartz, albite, aegirine in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.